Frontenis: History

 Frontenis was created in Mexico in 1900.
 Several famous tennis players (Buttlin, Sharp, Crowle, Pérez Verdia, Maldonado, Clifford, etc.) started playing with rackets and a tennis ball hitting it against a wall.
 This new game, with its first modern pelota court, built in Fernando Torreblanca’s house (Mexico), was called “frontontenis” (from fronton and tenis — “pelota court” and “tennis” in Spanish, respectively), and later its name was reduced to “frontenis”.

 Because of the increase of the number of pelota players, pelota courts proliferated, and frontenis expanded from Mexico to neighboring countries and later to Europe.
 Frontenis was introduced into the Iberian Peninsula in the 1940s by way of the Canary Islands.
 In the 1960s, Olympic ball was introduced in Mexico, and many Mexican players travelled to Spain to teach the technique.
 The game and all its innovations were taken from Spain to the other countries of Europe.

 Every European country that plays pelota is member of the Union of European Basque Pelota Federations (UEBPF), and all the countries that play Basque pelota are members of the International Federation of Basque Pelota (IFBP).

 Frontenis (recognized by the IFBP) started being played in international competitions in 1952, with the First World Championship held in Donostia-San Sebastian (Spain).

-The rules

-Frontenis has its own rules, like every sport.
-There are international rules, national rules and territorial rules, and they differ from each other in several things.

 The court

 The court used in frontenis is a pelota court of the Very Short type — 30 meters long, 10 meters wide and 10 meters high.
-Its walls must have signs to establish the distances of service, and to help the player to situate itself in the court.
+Its walls must have signs to establish the distances of service, and to help the players to situate themselves in the court.
 There are several parts that form the court: